Saving money – we know what to do, but by and large, we stink at doing it.

 5. Take Advantage of Technology

 By making small transfers, as little as $5 at a time, it will change your notion of your savings abilities.
-(And don’t stress about overdrafting, Digit has a no overdraft guarantee.)

 6. Up the Ante

-I like to think I’m a pretty positive person, but positivity isn’t necessarily the best policy when you’re trying to do something as difficult as replacing an old pattern of behavior with a new, healthy habit.
+I like to think I’m a pretty positive person, but positivity isn’t always the best policy when you’re trying to do something as difficult as replacing an old pattern of behavior with a new, healthy habit.

 Human beings are loss averse – meaning, our fear of losing something is more powerful and thus, more likely to instigate a change in behavior, than our anticipation of gaining something.